 Preparation

-- Prepare this fish curry masala by first blending 2 skin-out onions (cut into cubes).
+- To prepare this fish curry masala, first blend 2 skin-out onions (cut into cubes).

 - Then blend 1/2 inch ginger, 7-8 garlic cloves, 3 green chillies, 1 tomato, and 1/2 inch cinnamon stick, 3 cardamom pods & 4 cloves with the onion paste.